 Freedom of Expression: History

-Evolutionary scientists have identified that the most distinguishing feature of human beings (Homo sapiens) is their capacity for complex language, although it is still not clear when this capacity developed (theories about the emergence of spoken language range from 100,000 to over one million years ago).
-The development of the first written language is better understood.
-Written language emerged in the fourth millennium BC (4000–3000 BC), with the first known examples being Sumerian, which was a cuneiform (pictographic) language used in southern Mesopotamia, and Egyptian hieroglyphics.
-Both written languages coincide with the rise of the earliest human civilizations.
+Evolutionary scientists have identified that the most distinguishing feature of human beings (Homo sapiens) is their capacity for complex language.
+It is still not clear when this capacity developed.
+Theories about when the spoken language began to emerge range from 100,000 to over one million years ago.
+The development of written language is better chronicled but not without historical debate.
+Recent archeological discoveries date proto-writing or pictographic language, the precursor to writing systems, to nearly 10,000 years ago (the 7th millennium BC).
+Written language systems emerged in the fourth millennium BC.
+The first known examples were Sumerian, a cuneiform (or pictographic) language used in southern Mesopotamia, and Egyptian hieroglyphics, each dating from around 3200 BC.
+Both languages coincide with the rise of the earliest human civilizations.
+It is likely that written language also developed independently in the Indus Valley (2200 BC), China (1200 BC), and Mesoamerica around 600 BC, among other places, although historians debate whether these may be connected to earlier developments.

 Copernicus and Galileo vs. the Vatican